Evgenia Medvedeva: 2015–2016 season: World and European titles

 Medvedeva became age-eligible to compete at the senior international level for the 2015–2016 season.
 She started her season with a gold medal at the 2015 Ondrej Nepela Trophy, an ISU Challenger Series (CS) event in early October.
 Later that month, she competed at her first senior Grand Prix event – 2015 Skate America.
 Finishing first in the short program and second in the free skate, she won the gold medal ahead of Gracie Gold of the United States.
 Medvedeva won silver at her next Grand Prix assignment, the 2015 Rostelecom Cup, behind compatriot Elena Radionova.

 In December, at the Grand Prix Final in Barcelona, Spain, Medvedeva placed first in both segments on her way to the gold medal, ahead of Satoko Miyahara, and became the fifth-youngest Grand Prix Final champion, at age 16.
 At the end of the month, she won gold at the 2016 Russian Championships, ahead of silver medalist Radionova.

 In January 2016, Medvedeva competed at her first senior-level ISU Championships, the 2016 European Championships in Bratislava, Slovakia.
 Finishing first in both short and free, she won the gold medal while her teammates Radionova (−5.46) and Anna Pogorilaya (−28.40) took silver and bronze respectively, producing the second consecutive Russian sweep of the podium.

 In March 2016, Medvedeva won the gold medal at the 2016 World Championships in Boston, United States.
 After finishing third in the short program, Medvedeva clinched the gold medal by winning the free skate with a world record score of 150.10, surpassing Yuna Kim's 150.06 mark.
 Her overall score of 223.86 was a new personal best and was 8.47 points ahead of silver medalist Ashley Wagner.
-Having won the Junior World title in 2015, 16-year-old Medvedeva became the first ladies' singles skater to have ever won back-to-back Junior World Championships and senior World Championships.
+Having won the Junior World title in 2015, 16-year-old Medvedeva became the first women's singles skater to have ever won back-to-back Junior World Championships and senior World Championships.
 She matched Kimmie Meissner's feat in becoming the second skater in 23 years to win in her debut at the world championships, and is the youngest world figure skating champion (16 years, 4 months) under modern rules (since Tara Lipinski in 1997, not yet 15 at the time).
-Medvedeva also became the second ladies skater to win the Grand Prix Final, Europeans, Worlds and her country's national championships all in one season (the other was countrywoman Irina Slutskaya).
+Medvedeva also became the second women's skater to win the Grand Prix Final, Europeans, Worlds and her country's national championships all in one season (the other was countrywoman Irina Slutskaya).

 Medvedeva ranked first in both segments at the 2016 Team Challenge Cup in Spokane, Washington.
 Team Europe finished in third place in the head-to-head competition and in second place in the main event.
-In addition to the two team medals, Medvedeva received prize money for the top ladies' short program score.
+In addition to the two team medals, Medvedeva received prize money for the top women's short program score.